Quick summary

 Just a note of caution: We do not recommend deleting the recovery partition as you are essentially deleting the necessary files to create a recovery drive (on a USB drive, for instance).
 Additionally, another consequence of deleting the recovery partition is losing access to the Windows Recovery Environment.
 However, if you so desperately need the extra disk space, first create a USB recovery drive, and then follow the upcoming guide.

-Deleting a Recovery Partition
+How and When to Delete a Recovery Partition

 There are two methods to do so: